 The knowledge I am gaining is very relevant to the market.

-* Note this programme has since been replaced by the Graduate Certificate in New Zealand Immigration Advice (Level 7)
+* Note this programme has since been replaced by the Graduate Diploma in New Zealand Immigration Advice (Level 7)

 Fijian immigrant Pritika Nand is fully embracing the idea of lifetime learning.